Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by Almost Equilateral Quadrilateral

-Finally, the tilings in Figure \ref{acdD} requires very specific quadrilateral.
+Finally, the rearrangement tiling $RE_{\square}^A1$ requires very specific quadrilateral.
 In the first of Figure \ref{acdC}, we form a hexagon using six triangles with angles $\frac{1}{3}\pi$, $\frac{1}{2}\beta=\frac{2}{f}\pi$ and $\gamma=(\tfrac{2}{3}-\tfrac{2}{3f})\pi$.
 The quadrilateral is obtained by dividing the hexagon into two equal halves.
-The second of Figure \ref{acdC} is the earth map tiling constructed from this tile.
-The underlying tiling by congruent triangles is indicated by the grey lines, and the tiling is not edge-to-edge. \end{proof}
+The second of Figure \ref{acdC} is the earth map tiling $E_{\square}^A1$ constructed from this tile.
+The tiling has the underlying tiling by congruent triangles as indicated by the grey lines, and the triangular tiling is not edge-to-edge. \end{proof}